Shou-Yue/DSC180a-ICL-A11/README.md

 `eval.ipynb` evaluates a trained transformer's in-context learning performance on linear regression tasks by generating error curves compared to baselines like least squares and LASSO.

 `losses.py` defines helper functions to calculate error/loss functions between predictions and targets.

+`model_utils.py` contains helper functions to load models from checkpoints and also evaluate in-context learning performance.

 `model.py` defines the transformer architecture used for the in-context learning experiments, following a GPT-2 style backbone.